Berkshire Hathaway 100% ready for Buffett departure, he says - RFI

 "That's not exactly great news for us.
 But Berkshire shareholders need not worry: Your company is 100 percent prepared for our departure."

-Buffett, the world's third-richest man, did not go into detail or name a successor.
+Buffett, one of the world's richest men, did not go into detail or name a successor.

-At an annual shareholders meeting last May, he gave a clue as to who might follow him, when he said that Gregory Able and Ajit Jain would in the near future join him and Munger on the stage to answer shareholders' questions.
+At an annual shareholders' meeting last May, he gave a clue as to who might follow him, when he said that Gregory Able and Ajit Jain would in the near future join him and Munger on the stage to answer questions.

 Able, 57, and Jain, 67, had been promoted to the board of directors the previous year.